cssnr/stack-deploy-action/README.md

     compose_args: --remove-orphans --force-recreate
 ```

 Note: these are the default arguments.
+If you use `compose_args` this will override the default arguments unless they are included.
-To remove them pass an empty string.
+You can disable them by passing an empty string.

 </details>
 <details><summary>Simple Workflow Example</summary>